Beit Shemesh: 21st century

 The Israel Police maintains a bomb disposal specialist unit and training center in Beit Shemesh.

 The Nahala U'Menucha neighborhood, the Sheinfeld neighborhood, the Nofei Aviv neighborhood and the Migdal HaMayim neighborhood all began to be built in the early 1990s in Givat Sharret.
 Ramat Beit Shemesh started to be built on hills immediately south of Givat Sharett in the late 1990s, doubling the size of the city.
 In 2017, the Israeli government approved a master plan to build 17,000 new housing units along with 53 ha zoned as new commercial space for businesses and hotels.
-It is expected that the city could be home to as many as 250,000 residents by 2025 and 350,000 by 2035.
+It was expected that the city could be home to as many as 250,000 residents by 2025 and 350,000 by 2035.
 A new commercial center in the Ramat Beit Shemesh neighborhood is planned to be the city's largest.
 In 2020, the construction of a hospital in Beit Shemesh, which will be run as a branch of Hadassah Medical Center, was approved.

+Amid the 2026 Iran war, a missile attack on 1 March by Islamic Republic forces targeted a residential neighborhood, destroying a synagogue, a public bomb shelter, surrounding homes and many cars.
+The strike killed nine people, left 11 people missing, and injured at least 28 others, including children, two of whom were in serious condition.
+Amnesty International investigated evidence of the strike and issued a statement that condemned the use of a missile that is inherently inaccurate with no legitimate nearby military target as "a violation of international humanitarian law" for which the individuals involved should be prosecuted for war crimes.